Tech-at-DU/d3-tutorial/04-scales/readme.md

 ...
 ```

 This is a lot better than the previous solution.
-We can do better still and D3 can do the work of finding the extents for us, read on!

 **Challenge**